-To make this change, the ability to evict without grounds needs to be removed from the law and some additional reasonable grounds inserted.
-Reasonable grounds would include when the lessor or their immediate family wish to move into the property or if the premises was not available for residential rental for an extended period (possibly due to significant repair or renovation or for a change of use).
-Penalties would apply for the false use of a ground to end a tenancy.
+Tthe ability to evict without grounds needs to be removed from the law and replaced with a few new fair and reasonable grounds.
+Reasonable grounds would include when the lessor or their immediate family wish to move into the property or if the premises was not available for residential rental for an extended period (e.g. due to significant repair or renovation or for a change of use).
+Penalties should apply for the false use of a ground to end a tenanc.

-Requiring a reasonable ground set out in the law, has the effect of allowing a tenant who is meeting their obligations to remain in a property while that property remains in the rental market.
+Requiring a reasonable ground, set out in the law, before a tenancy can be ended has the effect of allowing a tenant who is meeting their obligations to remain in a property while that property remains in the rental market.
 That’s fair.
-It’s a change that doesn’t cost lessors or the government money but would have a positive impact on renters.
+It’s a change that doesn’t cost lessors or the government money but have deliver apositive impact on renters’ security.

 Removing without ground notices to leave does not affect the ability to enter into fixed term agreements but means that a reasonable ground is required if the agreement is ended at the end of the fixed term or when the agreement is periodic.